 The financial targets that Flip Ahead wants to achieve within the next five years are shown below for reference:

 Flip Ahead will be started and owned by Harriot Jenkins.
 Harriot completed her Bachelor of Science in Sport and Exercise a few years ago after which she became an integral part of a physical recovery and wellness institute.
 There, Harriot served for 2 years before she decided to pursue a business in the domain.

 Flip Ahead was the result of the idea and inspiration of Harriet Jenkins who wanted to provide a place where everyone could come to enhance their physical health and stability.
 Harriet realized that there was a lack of proper instruction in gyms and other sports facilities which led to a decrease in the number of people who were willing to invest in a healthier lifestyle.
 Therefore, she decided to solve this problem through a business.

 3.3 How the Gymnastic Instruction company will be started

 Step1: Business Plan and Planning

-The first answer to the question of How to open a gymnastics business? is as simple as planning.
+The first answer to the question of how to open a gymnastics business? is simple and lies in planning.
 An idea comes to life by formulating a plan and then executing it.
 In business terms, this planning is done through a gymnastic business plan.
-This gymnastic business plan is developed for the purpose of planning how to start your own gymnastics club so that Flip Ahead is extensively planned out for.
+This business plan is developed for planning how to start your own gymnastics club so that Flip Ahead is extensively planned out.